-Summary Kombucha made from green tea may offer many of the same health benefits as green tea itself, such as weight loss and blood sugar control.
+Kombucha made from green tea may offer many of the same health benefits as green tea itself, such as weight loss and blood sugar management.

-Kombucha, especially when made with green tea, appears to have antioxidant effects in your liver.
+Kombucha, especially when made with green tea, appears to have antioxidant effects on your liver.

-While no human studies exist on this topic, it does seem like a promising area of research for people with liver disease.
+While no human studies exist on this topic, it seems like a promising research area for people with liver disease.

 One of the main substances produced during the fermentation of kombucha is acetic acid, which is also abundant in vinegar.

-Like the polyphenols in tea, acetic acid is able to kill many potentially harmful microorganisms (
+Like the polyphenols in tea, acetic acid can kill many potentially harmful microorganisms (